jensen888/jensen888.github.io/_pages/about.md

 Research interests:

 I am currently striving to push the boundary of Models' ability on exploring the World, such as Interative Generative Video, Multi-modal Understanding/Generation.
-Any practical ideas aiming to advance AGI from similar aspects are also welcomed.
-Feel free to reach out and have a chat!
+Any practical ideas aiming to advance AGI from similar aspects are also welcomed.  <font color=red>We have plenty of opennings for researchers, potential PhD students and interns.
+Feel free to reach out and have a chat!</font>

 News
 ======